diwu/LeetCode-Solutions-in-Swift/README.md

 ###LeetCode Solutions in Swift
 * Prepare yourself for an iOS job interview by studying high quality LeetCode problem solutions in Swift.
 * All solutions are written in Swift 1.2.
-All test cases are tested in Xcode 6.3 Beta 4 (Build: 6D554n) with Swift 1.2.
+All test cases are tested in Xcode 6.3 (Build: 6D570) with Swift 1.2.

 ### Progress: 15 / 190 = 7.9%.